Italian Armed Forces: Italian Navy

-The navy of Italy was created in 1861, following the proclamation of the Kingdom of Italy, as the Regia Marina.
+The navy of Italy was created in 1861, following the proclamation of the Kingdom of Italy.
 The new navy's baptism of fire came during the Third Italian War of Independence against the Austrian Empire.
 During the First World War, it spent its major efforts in the Adriatic Sea, fighting the Austro-Hungarian Navy.
 In the Second World War, it engaged the Royal Navy in a two-and-a-half-year struggle for the control of the Mediterranean Sea.
 After the war, the new Marina Militare, being a member of the North Atlantic Treaty Organisation (NATO), has taken part in many coalition peacekeeping operations.
 It is a blue-water navy.
 The Guardia Costiera (Coast Guard) is a component of the navy.